 Event message Trigger condition Details 1) Severity Too few licences for IP system phones A MiVoice 5361 IP / 5370 IP / 5380 IP was unable to register because there are too few IP system phone licences.
-Serious (negative, with match) Too few licences for PMS interface Either the Hospitality PMS Interface licence is missing or the number of Hospitality PMS Rooms licences available is insufficient.
+Date, time Serious (negative, with match) Too few licences for PMS interface Either the Hospitality PMS Interface licence is missing or the number of Hospitality PMS Rooms licences available is insufficient.
 Number of licensed rooms, number of configured rooms, date, time Serious (negative, with match) Too few VoIP channel licences Connection setup failed because the licence limit for simultaneously active VoIP channels has been reached.
 No. of licensed VoIP channels, Date, Time Serious (without match) Too few VoIP channels An user is trying to set up a connection that requires one or more VoIP channels which are currently not available.
 Available VoIP chan- nels on this node, date, time Normal (without match) Too many errors with the same ID An unusual amount of errors (more than 50 per hour) with the same error ID have occurred.
 Error ID, date, time Normal (without match) Too many event messages Number of message types exceeds limit entered in the table on: • "Synch.
 "Synch.loss on BRI/PRI" • "Outgoing Call Rejected" • "No response from network" Date, time Normal (without match) Too much user data System capacity exceeded Date, time Critical (without match) Total synchronization loss Network synchronisation has failed on all BRI/PRI interfaces Date, time Serious (negative, with match) Trial licence expired The duration for which a trial licence can be used for a specific feature has expired and there is no valid licence.
 Licence ID, date, time Serious (without match) USER EVENT MESSAGE With 77[nnnn] from a terminal nnnn [000099999], user number, date, time Serious (without match) User memory usage below the critical range again The memory usage in the file system for a specific user has again fallen below a defined (Serious severity level) or critical (Critical severity level) value.
 User number, memory usage in %, date, time Serious / Critical (positive, with match)

-Event message Trigger condition Details 1) Severity User memory usage over the critical range , , , , , , Serious / Critical (negative, with match) Wake-up call failed The room wake-up call was not answered Room No., date, time Normal (negative, with match) Wake-up order confirmed The room wake-up call has now been answered Room No., date, time Normal (positive, with match)
+Event message Trigger condition Details 1) Severity User memory usage over the critical range The memory usage in the file system for a specific user has exceeded a defined (Serious severity level) or critical (Critical severity level) value.
+User number, memory usage in %, date, time Serious / Critical (negative, with match) Wake-up call failed The room wake-up call was not answered Room No., date, time Normal (negative, with match) Wake-up order confirmed The room wake-up call has now been answered Room No., date, time Normal (positive, with match)